Samsung Galaxy Note 9 review

 Simply embedding the S Pen inside the phone charges it, and when it’s not in use that’s where you typically put it.
 The Apple Pencil has nowhere to hide, and walking around with it in the Lighting port is rather dangerous.
 Samsung’s years of stylus-making experience are obvious here.

 The Ocean Blue Note 9 has the more dynamic yellow S Pen for a nice contrast.
-It writes in yellow digital ink, while the Lavender Purple phone has a purple pen and purple digital ink.

-All colors support the same Air Command functionality.
-You can draw, jot down notes, annotate screenshots, translate foreign text, and send Live Messages (last year's S Pen gimmick), and you can do these actions whether or not the S Pen is charged.

-Samsung says the Bluetooth functionality allows for the evolution of the S Pen, but we can’t help wondering if all of this evolution is strictly necessary in this phone.
+It writes in yellow digital ink.
+All the of them support the same Air Commands and do everything that the S Pen on the Note 8 can do.

 Samsung Galaxy Note 9 S Pen hands-on gallery